Boxwood Festival & Workshop

 The Boxwood Festivals and Workshops are a series of music and dance festivals and workshops produced by Boxwood Festivals, Ltd., which "aims to provide opportunities for the dissemination, sharing, presentation and celebration of traditional music."
 There are three multi-day festivals scheduled annually, and other one-off workshops throughout the world.
 During these three festivals participants are joined by the local community for music, concerts, dances, classes, and informal music sessions.

 The music workshops are open to players of any instrument and skill level.

-The three annual events include classes lead by Boxwood's Director, wooden flute player Chris Norman, for which he was awarded a Queen Elizabeth II Diamond Jubilee Medal, and Cape Breton fiddle and Baroque violinist David Greenberg.
+The three annual events include classes led by Boxwood's Director, wooden flute player Chris Norman, for which he was awarded a Queen Elizabeth II Diamond Jubilee Medal, and Cape Breton fiddle and Baroque violinist David Greenberg.
 Other artists are invited to lead classes at the Boxwood Canada and Boxwood Williamsburg festivals.

 Founded in 1996 by Chris Norman and University of Wyoming professor Rod Garnett, the first festival took place at the University of Wyoming.
 Originally a music camp for flute players and enthusiasts, the event has grown to be multiple festivals involving players, makers, and enthusiasts of other instrument and art forms, including voice and dance.